john-azzaro/Study-CSS-Grid/README.md

 * [](#)
 * [Screenshots](#Screenshots)

 ## What are the basics of CSS Grid.
+ The grid CONTAINER (".grid") contains all the child ITEMS within it.
+The grid template COLUMNS and gird template ROWS provide us with numbered grid LINES that we use for positioning the items.

 ### Grid CONTAINERS establish the grid
 ----------------
-The grid container establishes how the grid will be formatted.
-It also manages how all the child elements are spaced, sized, and aligned.
-Additionally, for uniformity, use the ".grid" class.
+   * The grid container establishes how the grid will be formatted.
+   * It also manages how all the child elements are spaced, sized, and aligned.
+   * Additionally, for uniformity, use the ".grid" class.

 <br>